NoosWare/rapp_beginner_tutorials/cpp/README.md

 This call will be repeatedly invoked on a one second interval.
 That one second **does not include** and **does not take into account** the processing time of the platform or the information roundtrip (the time it takes to connect, process and obtain the reply).
-It simply states that the callback will run every one second, **however** the response time may take longer than one second.
+It simply states that the callback will run every one second, **however** the response time may take less or more than one second.

 ```cpp
 std::function<void(const boost::system::error_code&)> func = [&](const auto & err) {